leonidk/16745a1/README.md

 Some of our reports results are below

 ## Part 4
 We can find multiple local minima by initializing different solvers with different random initial conditions.
 We can then report multiple converged results, sorted by our fitness function.
-Some examples of multiple solution returned and sorted can be seen below.
+Some examples of multiple solutions returned and sorted can be seen below.

 ## Usage
 We're using Python 3.6, and the python packages *numpy*, *matplotlib*, *cma*, *autograd* and *transforms3d*.
 The first four can be installed with `pip install` while the last one already is included locally.